openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_arraylist.md

 import std.collection.*
 ```

-Cangjie uses `ArrayList<T>` to represent the ArrayList type, where T denotes the element type of the ArrayList.
-T can be any type.
+Cangjie uses `ArrayList<T>` to represent the ArrayList type, where T denotes the element type of the ArrayList, which can be any type.

 ArrayList has excellent capacity expansion capabilities, making it suitable for scenarios requiring frequent addition and deletion of elements.